Health & Wellbeing students sit on opposite sides of a desk and discuss their work

 Why choose this course?

-The Dip HE Health and Social Wellbeing course explores how we can help people to live happier and healthier lives.
-You will learn about what impacts on the health and mental health of individuals, communities and societies, and about different solutions that can help to address established and emerging issues.
+The course explores how we can help people to live happier and healthier lives.
+You will learn about what impacts the health and wellbeing of individuals, communities and societies, and about different solutions to address established and emerging issues.

-- Offers a peer mentor scheme, providing support from and to other students.
+• Have the opportunity to join a peer mentor scheme, allowing you to provide support from and to other students

 Health and WellbeingWrexham University